angular/angular/src/lib/dialog/dialog.md

 within itself.
 Once a dialog is closed, it will return focus to the element that was focused before the dialog was opened.

+If you're adding a close button that doesn't have text (e.g. a purely icon-based button), make sure that it has a meaningful `aria-label` so that users with assistive technology know what it is used for.

 #### Focus management
 By default, the first tabbable element within the dialog will receive focus upon open.
 This can be configured by setting the `cdkFocusInitial` attribute on another focusable element.